 Additional drilling, metallurgical testing, environmental analyses, other permitting and property confirmation activities will need to be undertaken as the project moves forward.
-In the near term exploration efforts will be directed toward the continuation of the environmental baseline and cultural resource studies.
-Any near term drilling will be focused on the shallow oxide component in an effort to expand the known oxide resource, should the Company raise sufficient funds.
+In the near term, exploration efforts will be directed toward the continuation of the environmental baseline and cultural resource studies.
+Any near term drilling will be focused on the shallow oxide component in an effort to expand the known oxide resource.